casact/FASLR/README.md

 ## Supported Operating Systems

-Due to the dominance of Windows in most modern-day actuarial departments, FASLR is intended to be supported on Windows.
-However, most of the current development is being done on Linux, which is also intended to be supported in order to keep the project fully open source.
+FASLR is currently supported on Linux.
+However, I recognize that almost all actuarial work is done on Windows machines, so there may be plans in the future to make things compatible with that operating system.